Kellswork/agirl.codes/posts/my-most-used-git-commands.md

 ![git-commit](/posts-images/git-commands/git-commit.png)

->  if you want to use the git commit command, learn how to use a to write a message, save and quit the vim editor.Or you can change your git editor of choice to Nano,
+>  if you want to use the git commit command, learn how to use a to write a message, save and quit the vim editor.Or you can change your git editor of choice to Nano.

 ### Git Push

-I use this to send locally committed changes to the GitHub remote branch.
+I use **git push command** to send locally committed changes to the GitHub remote branch.
 This ensures that the branch on the remote repository contains all the updates made on the local branch.

 ```
 git push